Courses start in November, March and August every year.

 In this period the teams conduct research activities using RVA’s digital and physical library as well as the internet.
 Each team makes their own self-organized study plan with scheduled tutorials, peer-reviews and group discussions.

-In this period CCC participants prepare and carry out the first planned Climate Compliance actions; using Richmond Vale Academy and the Climate Center as their testing grounds.
+In this period participants prepare and carry out the first planned Climate Compliance actions; using Richmond Vale Academy and the Climate Center as their testing grounds.